Should I buy it?

 - Group welfare — not a solo display fish.
 Plan at least **6** together for normal behaviour; smaller groups often mean stress, colour loss, or nipping depending on species.

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-- 2.Juveniles look plain and silver in a shop tank.
+- 3.Juveniles look plain and silver in a shop tank.
 The diamond scale flash only develops once the fish reach adult size in mature stable water, six to eight months in.
 The shop fish never matches the photo on the card.

 About this species